Mapping IDs in Console

-Every time you import a unique CSV file format into Console, EverTrue generates an associated mapping ID for that format.
-The mapping ID can be found in the upper-left corner of an import, either during the mapping process or post-processing on the review screen.
+Every time you import a unique .csv file format into Console, EverTrue generates an associated mapping ID for that format.
+The mapping ID can be found in the upper-left corner of an import, either during the mapping process or the post-processing review screen.

-Mapping IDs are based on the format of your file, i.e. your CSV’s column headers.
-For every new file format EverTrue recognizes, we will automatically generate a new associated mapping ID.
-This mapping ID is the link between your file format and the mapping you put in place during an import into EverTrue’s Console.
-For various reasons, you may have multiple mapping IDs.
-As an example, you’ll have one for your constituent file and another for your interaction file since they are different formats.
+Generated mapping IDs are based on the format of your file, e.g. your .csv's column headers.
+For every new file format EverTrue recognizes, we will automatically create a new associated mapping ID.
+This ID is the link between your file format and the mapping you put in place during an import into EverTrue’s Console.

-If you’re attempting to import a file that already has an associated mapping ID, EverTrue will be able to recall that ID and use the associated mapping to auto-map your data fields.
-This means that for every import of a recognized file you don’t have to re-map your fields —hooray!
-But just remember, if you’ve made any changes to a previously imported file in terms of its formatting, you will have to re-map the file because it has generated a new mapping ID.
+If you are attempting to import a file that already has an associated mapping ID, EverTrue will recall that ID and use the associated mapping to auto-map your data fields.
+This means you won't have to re-map your fields for imports of recognized files—hooray!
+But remember, if you make any formatting changes to a previously imported file, you will need to re-map the file as it will be associated with a newly-generated mapping ID.

 For any other questions reach out to the Genius Team at firstname.lastname@example.org.